genesiscommunitysuccess/docs/docs/04_web/04_integrations/02_Angular/05_position-app.md

 </zero-grid-layout>
 ```

-In your browser you can see following placeholders for our content:
+In your browser you can see the four tiles displayed, each with different background colour.
+These are placeholders for our content:

 ![](/img/angular-tutorial-layout.png)